bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

     editable_self: true
 ---

-## Demo MD-1 !!!
+## Demo MD-1 !

-This is a demo of the "editable_self" mode.
+This is a demo of the highly improved Editable w/SimpleMDE Plugin in "editable_self" mode.

 After logging in (use 'john' and 'Demo0123') you can start editing this page by clicking on the **Edit** button at the right.